masyl/Dali/doc/roadmap.md

 * Error messages that behave as a sort of stack-trace
 * Error on "too many recursion" or MaxiumRecursionDepth

-### API

-* An event API for onTag, onFilter, onWhatever, onError, etc
-* Complete and coherent API integration for jQuery, Mootools, Dojo, YUI.

 ### Loading and resource Handling